“Rivers know this: there is no hurry.

 people who dream with the lights on. who say things ALOUD that were only said in the secret part of my head.

-connections pull me up. way up. ahh. i see far off into the distance.
+connections pull me up. way up. ahh. i see far off and into the future.

 i stretch to explain what i see. no need for yoga.